 - Vegan - the dessert works well made with vegan cream substitute or coconut cream.

-Try these variations to give the cream a new flavor twist.
+Try these variations to give this Bavarian chocolate cream a new flavor twist.

 - Coffee - add a teaspoon of instant coffee powder to the chocolate to intensify the chocolate flavor with a hint of coffee aroma.